furryablack/zettel/READme.md

 -- `moc/%boolean%`
 **false** (default) a note with notes or Map Of Content.
-**green/false** - always false by default because this is a note that groups other notes.

 -- `tag/%string%`
 Content tags to help to search.